Everyday Healthy Eating: Is Watermelon Good for Weight Loss?

 How effective is this diet for weight loss?

-This is largely due to the extreme reduction in calories consumed every day alongside a loss in water weight, which could give you an instantly slimmer appearance.
+The watermelon diet can produce rapid results, but this is largely due to the extreme reduction in calories consumed every day alongside a loss in water weight, which could give you an instantly slimmer appearance.
+However, this approach is not generally a sustainable long-term weight loss solution.

 Practicing mindful eating and portion control while focusing on maintaining a calorie deficit after your watermelon detox can help you avoid regaining any lost weight.